 The course provides an introduction to hospital coding concepts, nomenclature and classification systems.
 It includes discussion of inpatient reimbursement systems including prospective payment, managed care and other third party payers.
 An introduction to basic current hospital coding systems principles in assigning valid diagnostic and procedural codes is presented.
 "Official Inpatient Coding Guidelines" developed by the American Hospital Association (AHA) are utilized for accurate coding assignment of diagnoses and procedures.
-(Prerequisites: successful completion of HS 101, BI 120, and BI 122, or permission of the Program Coordinator of Medical Coding)
+(Prerequisites: HS 101, HS 104, BI 120, and BI 122, each with a grade of “C” or higher; or permission of the Program Coordinator of Medical Coding)

 MCD 117 Intermediate Hospital Coding 3-0-3

 Presented in this course will be higher level current hospital coding systems principles in assigning valid diagnostic and procedural codes, expanding on and further applying concepts learned in Introduction to Hospital Coding.
 “Official Inpatient Coding Guidelines” developed by the American Hospital Association (AHA) are utilized for accurate selection of principal diagnosis and procedure and determining other diagnoses or procedures that will be coded.
 An introduction to the 3-M computerized grouper and encoder will be presented.
 (Prerequisite: completion of Introduction to Hospital Coding (MCD 116) with a grade of “C” or higher.)

 MCD 218 Advanced Hospital Coding 3-0-3